Testing with b0 test

 If any test exits with a non-zero error code, the b0 test invocation eventually exits with 1.

-Adding --what a b0 test invocation reports what is build and which tests are executed.
+Adding option --what to a b0 test invocation reports what is build and which tests are executed.

 b0 test --what # Show what builds and runs